pazcharles02/OBS-and-Twitch-Livestreaming/docs/Set your meeting protocols.md

 2. In the Google Doc, write down any and all examples of positive and negative behaviours you have seen at those meetings.
 3. As a team, identify which of the examples could be adopted - and which should be avoided - for the new project.
 4. Create a new Google Doc entitled "[Insert Team Name] Meeting Protocols" and co-create your meeting rules.
 You can use bullets for the doc.
+5. Each person sign the document to show you will stick to these rules.
+6. Create a folder called Team Integration Manual and place the doc in there.
-5. Share doc with your instructors by DM and upload to Learning Hub.
+6. Share folder with your instructors by DM and upload to Learning Hub.